hacker-volodya/tvm-spec/README.md

 | bytecode.operands[i].name | Operand variable name.
 Allowed chars are `a-zA-Z0-9_`, must not begin with digit or underscore and must not end with underscore.
 Required.
 | bytecode.operands[i].loader | Loader function for operand.
 Must be one of `int`, `uint`, `ref`, `pushint_long`, `subslice`.
 Loaders are described below.
 Required.
 | bytecode.operands[i].loader_args | Arguments for loader function, specified below.
 Optional, no arguments in case of absence.
-| bytecode.operands[i].internal | Internal flag.
-If true, this operand is used as a subslice length variable, should be used only for serialization/deserialization, humans and implementations do not need them.
-Optional, default is false.
 | value_flow | Information related to usage of stack and registers by instruction.
 Optional.
 | value_flow.doc_stack | Free-form description of stack inputs and outputs.
 Usually the form is `[inputs] - [outputs]` where `[inputs]` are consumed stack values and `outputs` are produced stack values (top of stack is the last value).
 Optional.
 | value_flow.inputs | Incoming values constraints.
 Input is unconstrained if absent.